prologin/sadm/docs/source/setup.rst

   mv /etc/dhcpd.conf{.new,}
   # ^ To replace the default configuration by our own.
+  systemctl enable mdbdhcp && systemctl start mdbdhcp
+  # if start fails, it may be usefull to do touch /etc/dhcpd/generated.conf
-  systemctl enable mdbdhcp && systemctl start mdbdhcp systemctl enable dhcpd4 && systemctl start dhcpd4
+  systemctl enable dhcpd4 && systemctl start dhcpd4

 netboot